 Actual energy flows are the real-time metered power flows at an interface for a defined period.
 The comparable scheduled flows are the real-time power flows scheduled at an interface for a defined period.
 Inadvertent interchange is the difference between the total actual flows for the PJM system (net actual interchange) and the total scheduled flows for the PJM system (net scheduled interchange) for a defined period.
 Loop flows are the difference between actual and scheduled power flows at a specific interface.
 Loop flows can exist at the same time that inadvertent interchange is zero.
-For example, actual imports could exceed scheduled imports at one interface by the same amount.
+For example, actual imports could exceed scheduled imports at one interface and actual exports could exceed scheduled exports at another interface by the same amount.
 The result is loop flow, despite the fact that system actual and scheduled power flow net to a zero difference.17